 WD Brand Thunderbolt Computer Storage DevicesWestern Digital is a long-established company that only recently has moved into solid-state flash memory storage.
-With it's recent acquisition of SanDisk, Western Digital is poised to leverage SanDisk's extensive and impressive portfolio of flash memory based technology and products.
+With it's recent acquisition of SanDisk, Western Digital is poised to leverage SanDisk's extensive and impressive portfolio of flash memory based technology and PC and Mac SSD products.

 10Gbps USB3.1 Gen2 Type-C SSD

 ThunderBolt 3 USB-C / USB-A Dual Flash Drive

 Western Digital's SanDisk division is also offering a solid-state flash memory drive with dual connectors and a slide mechanism to expose or retract them.
 At one end, a Type-C USB 3.1 / ThunderBolt 3 connector for more recent MacBooks and iMacs with TBolt3, the other a standard Type-A connector for USB 3.0 / USB 2.0 ports.
 With data transfer rates around 150MBps it easily outperforms any single external hard drive storage solution.

 Other Western Digital SSD HardwareWD recently began selling it's own line of bare 2.5" 6GBPS SATA III and M.2 module SSD drives that they're likely to use in future ThunderBolt storage devices.

 For DIY Thunderbolt Backup Drives